Friedrich Kessler

 Friedrich "Fritz" Kessler (August 25, 1901 – January 21, 1998) was an American law professor who taught at Yale Law School (1935–1938, 1947–1970), University of Chicago Law School, and University of California, Berkeley School of Law.
-He was a contract law scholar, but also wrote about trade regulation law.
+He was a contract law scholar, but he also wrote about trade regulation law.
 He was regarded as a member of the American Legal Realism School.

 Biography

 Born in Hechingen, Province of Hohenzollern, in 1901, he received his law degree from the University of Berlin in 1928.
 He was a research member of the Kaiser Wilhelm Institute of Foreign and International Law in Berlin until 1934, when he fled Germany to avoid Nazi persecution, as his wife, Eva Jonas, was Jewish.

 Friedrich Kessler died on January 21, 1998, in Berkeley, California, aged 96.